Q: What size egg is best for hatching?

 Choose eggs that are normal in size AND shape for the breed.
 For instance, these eggs are all normal in size for the breeds that laid them.
 Look at the size of the Leghorn egg on the left!

 Choose eggs that have regular shells (meaning no bumps, pimples, thin shells, ridges or other problems).
-This egg, laid by an older Rhode Island Red hen, has calcified bumps on the shell and will probably not be the best choice for hatching (although it is fine for eating).
+This egg has a big calcified bump on the shell and will probably not be the best choice for hatching (although it is fine for eating).

 Think about it: the chicks have to peck their way out.
 They should not encounter a hard spot that they can't get through.